txstate-etc/dataloader-factory/README.md

 ```

 ## Filtered DataLoaders
+The `register` and `get` methods are only appropriate for primary key loaders (or another key that
+identifies exactly one record).
+To fetch relations that return an array, a more complex pattern is required.
+This pattern also allows you to send optional filters for the array, so the methods are named
+`registerFiltered` and `getFiltered`.

 Consider the following GraphQL query:
 ```graphql
 { authors { books(genre: "mystery") { title } } }
 ```
-The typical pattern for the authors.books dataloader looks like this:
+Without dataloader-factory, the typical pattern for the authors.books dataloader looks like this:
 ```javascript
 const booksByAuthorId = new DataLoader(async (authorIds) => {
   const books = await db.query(